 The County of Huron is committed to maintaining essential services while protecting the health of staff and the public.

 First and foremost, County health care professionals and support staff that serve residents of our long term care homes are prioritizing daily activities to best meet the needs of our residents.
 This includes reviewing and altering all protocols as-needed to protect staff and the public from COVID-19 transmission.
-The Ontario Ministry of Long-Term Care implemented enhanced measures to protect the safety of residents in long-term care homes and will only allow essential visitors until further notice.
+The Ontario Ministry of Long-Term Care implemented enhanced measures to protect the safety of residents in long-term care homes.

 Huron County’s Paramedic Services continues to delivers emergency pre-hospital medical care to all residents and visitors of Huron County for life-threatening medical emergencies and transportation of sick or injured patients.